Traditions at Berkeley

 Hiking to the Big C

 Starting near the Foothill parking lot, the walk to the Big C is a quintessential hike that almost all Cal students do at one point, whether with a Golden Bear Orientation group or with friends!
+With its stellar view of the city and lush vegetation, it’s also a popular photography and videography spot.

-Going up the Campanile
+Going Up the Campanile

 Cal’s tradition of being at the forefront of innovation is not exclusive to STEM fields — Cal fans actually invented the practice of doing card stunts during the Big Game of 1914!
 Today, card stunt committees coordinate these elaborate stunts for students to participate in.